ahnazary/AIPlanner/README.md

 # AI PLanner

-AIPlanner is a Python based tool for summarizing long descriptions of events into a downloadable `.ics` file which can be then added to any calendar application (e.g. Google Calendar, Outlook, etc.).
+AIPlanner is a Python based tool for transforming descriptions of events into an `.ics` file which can be added to any calendar application (e.g. Google Calendar, Outlook, etc.).

 -------------------

 The tool uses a chat interface to interact with the user and extract the event's details.
-At its core, the tool uses 2 main components:
+At its core, it hinges on the following technologies:

 1. [Ollama](https://ollama.com/) for natural language understanding.
 Generates responses and interacts with the user to extract info of the event to be added to the calendar.
-2. [Flask](https://flask.palletsprojects.com/en/2.0.x/) for the web interface.
+2. [Flask](https://flask.palletsprojects.com/en/2.0.x/) for the web interface and API.
 The user interacts with the tool through a web interface.

 ## Requirements

-- at least 5.9 GB of free system memory to run Ollama llama3 model.
+- at least 5.9 GB of free system memory to run Ollama llama3 model. llama3 model is the most lightweight model that generates acceptable responses.
+More advanced models can also be used but they require more memory.
+[Here](https://github.com/ollama/ollama#:~:text=Here%20are%20some%20example%20models%20that%20can%20be%20downloaded%3A) you can find other alternative models.

 ## Running the tool